Relevant. Relatable. Real.

 For more than a decade, Rasheda has been committed to making a difference in the lives of women and children.
 Since 2001, she has personally mentored numerous girls and young women.

-A survivor of bullying, Rasheda shared her story in the May 2011 issue of Cosmopolitan magazine in the article “Being bullied changed my life.”
+A survivor of bullying, Rasheda shared her story in Cosmopolitan magazine in the article “Being bullied changed my life.”
 Her journey from excluded to empowered motivated her to launch Empowered Flower Girl in 2010.

 Rasheda is an engaging and empathic speaker.
-She offers keynote addresses, commentary and expert opinion on the following topics:
+She offers keynote addresses, workshops, commentary and expert opinion on the following topics:

 - Bullying (cyberbullying and intra-racial bullying)